erobinson/nightscout-python-client/README.md

+# WARNING
+**WARNING WARNING WARNING WARNING WARNING**

+Most of this doesn't work!
+This is a very initial version, only tested getting cgm entries & treatment notes so far with a few query parameters.

+**WARNING WARNING WARNING WARNING WARNING**

+This code was generated using a swagger python code generator.

-# start by checking out the API docs
+# Start by checking out the API docs

 https://<your-site>.herokuapp.com/api-docs/

 https://<your-site>.herokuapp.com/api3-docs/

 # nightscout-python-client
 Own your Data with the Nightscout API